Helping you get the most of our of time in Covent Garden. Got a question that isn't listed below? Message us on Facebook, Twitter or Instagram.

 The nearest Foreign Exchange Centre is Covent Garden FX

 Covent Garden still retains its historical charm with Grade || listed featured and iconic cobbles.
 There are a number of wheelchair accessible routes around Covent Garden, with the smoothest way in to the Market Building being from Russell Street where there are a number of ramps and the bottom of James Street.
-Should you need any assistance in Covent Garden please visit our Information Booth at the front of the South Wells
+Should you need any assistance in Covent Garden please visit the security office in Central Avenue (The Market Building).

 Covent Garden, the Piazza and the Market Building welcomes dogs to walk through, however we ask that you are considerate and pick up after your dogs.